Today we are going deep into Shutterstock’s license agreement. We’ll explain all their terms and give you all the relevant info about them.

 We’re Covering the Commercial Use License

 Shutterstock has two license types available, albeit both royalty-free.
 One is for using the images for commercial purposes: marketing, advertising, branding and all other uses linked to business activities, looking to generate profit.
 The other is for Editorial Use Only and has a different set of rights and limitations.
+If you're in doubt as for which license you need, we got your back with our article explaining when to use a commercial license and when an editorial one.

 Today we are focusing on the former (Commercial Use License), as it’s the one that concerns to most creatives and business owners reading us. – If this is you, have a look at our guide with 102 Expert Tips for Creating Visual Content, it's a goldmine!